jordannholmes/FinalProject/Vignette/Vignette.md

 ```

 # Expected Program Output
-After the program has finished running, the output file...
+After the program has finished running, the output file will consist of a cvs table with the name of the Genus, Species.
+Trait data, chosen by the user, will be printed for each of the Genus, Species to complete the table.
+It is possible some Genus, Species will not have data reported for every desired traits.
+This will be denoted with 'NA'.